Horse racing: Philippines

 Horseracing in the Philippines began in 1867.
 The history of Philippine horseracing has three divisions according to the breeds of horses used.
 They are the Philippine-pony era (1867–1898), the Arabian-horse era (1898–1930), and the Thoroughbred-era (1935–present).

+Saudi Arabia

+Horce races are mainly held at the King Abdulaziz Racetrack, which hosts the richest thoroughbred horse race; the Saudi Cup.

 Singapore

-Horse racing was introduced to Singapore by the British during the colonial era and remained one of the legal forms of gambling after independence.
-It remains a highly popular form of entertainment with the local Singaporean community to this day.
-Races are typically held on Friday evenings and Sundays at the Singapore Turf Club in Kranji.
-Horse racing has also left its mark in the naming of roads in Singapore such as Race Course Road in Little India, where horse racing was first held in Singapore, and Turf Club Road in Bukit Timah where Singapore Turf Club used to be situated before moving to its current location in 1999.
+Horse racing was introduced to Singapore by the British in 1843, and remained one of the legal forms of gambling after independence.
+It was a highly popular form of entertainment with the local Singaporean community for 181 years.
+Races were typically held on Friday evenings and Sundays at the Singapore Turf Club in Kranji.
+Horse racing also left its mark in the naming of roads in Singapore such as Race Course Road in Little India, where horse racing was first held in Singapore, and Turf Club Road in Bukit Timah where Singapore Turf Club used to be situated before moving to its final location in 1999.
+In-person attendance at horse races declined dramatically during the 2010s, and after the COVID-19 pandemic the 30,000-seat grandstand was regularly filled to less than 10% capacity.
+The racetrack was finally closed in October 2024, its land reclaimed by the government to make way for public housing.